successar/FRESH/README.md

-Learning to Faithfully Rationalize by Contruction
+Learning to Faithfully Rationalize by Construction
 --------------------------------------------------

 **Coming Soon**